hstreamdb/docs/docs/en/admin/admin.md

-# HStream Admin
+# HStream Admin CLI

-We can run the following to use hstream admin:
+We can run the following to use HStream Admin CLI:

 ```sh
 docker run -it --rm --name some-hstream-admin --network host hstreamdb/hstream:v0.8.0 hadmin --help